blackwarthog/stuntrally/Readme.txt

 Programmers
-    If you know C++, OGRE or shaders, and could handle any of the [Roadmap] tasks.
+    If you know C++, OGRE or shaders, and could handle one (or some) of the project's [Issues], or want to do something better and know how to.

 Artists
+    Help exporting existing models from Blender to Ogre.
     Editing meshes for game, uv unwrap, texturing etc.
-    If you can record/edit sounds for games.
+    If you can create/edit 3D models and textures or record/edit sounds for the game.

+Track creators
+    If you manage to create an interesting track, it could be released in future versions.

+Translators
+    If you want to help translating into a language, check Wiki page [Localization].

+If so, tell us on IRC at #stuntrally on freenode, or by posting on Forum, or email me at: cryham (at) g m a i l (dot) com.